Modern slavery statement

 We aim to provide a rewarding working environment in which people are valued and respected.
 Our policies and procedures aim to ensure that we create a safe and inclusive working environment for our staff, underpinned by our culture and values.

-Our employee handbook outlines several policies aimed at employee wellbeing, including:
+We have several policies and interventions aimed at employee wellbeing, including:

 Our supply chains

-As a Group, we buy a wide range of goods and services and engage with approximately 681 suppliers.
+As a Group, we buy a wide range of goods and services.
 Our supply chains include:

 Supplier adherence to our values